At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 89

 Sanders cruised to victory in this liberal-leaning state in 2016.
 But recent polls have suggested a surging Biden has closed the gap, even though Sanders has a far bigger presence on the ground.
 Washington switched this year from holding caucuses - a format that has historically helped Sanders by drawing a younger, more activist electorate - to a primary election in which voters cast their ballots by mail.
-A loss for Sanders in the state, while still unlikely, would be a bad sign for his prospects.
+A loss for Sanders, would be a bad sign for his prospects.

 IDAHO